 So what is it like for a design agency to do its own rebranding?
 What are the challenges of being both the client and the agency at the same time?
 Were we going to be our own worst nightmare client?
 Were we ever going to be happy with the results?

 We had to rethink what we stand for, where we’re going, what we set out do, and if we are achieving our goals.
-We had to think, and question what’s important to K&i.
+We had to think and question what’s important to K&i.
 It wasn’t about the imperative yet hardly-noticeable update on the kerning between the K&i, or the added ampersand icon.
 The real work came into repositioning the brand.

 So what was our process?
 We started with several strategy meetings and brainstorming sessions looking at why and what we needed to change.
 These are some of the things we looked at and questions raised:

 What are the issues with the current brand?

 What’s our goal with rebranding, what do we want to achieve?

 How do we want to be perceived?